jokerwyt/Pintos/docs/p3a.md

 >A2: In a few paragraphs, describe your code for accessing the data
 >stored in the SPT about a given page.

+1. Putting the pointer to SPT in the PTE's 31 free bits allows the OS to get SPT when page faults happen.
+2. When loading a page, fetch the SPT's pointer from PTE, and set PTE to the physical address.
+3. When swapping it out, put the SPT's pointer back into PTE.

 >A3: How does your code coordinate accessed and dirty bits between
 >kernel and user virtual addresses that alias a single frame, or
 >alternatively how do you avoid the issue?

+Kernel accesses user pages only when the process makes a syscall.
+These bits are used to make frame eviction decisions and do swap optimization.
+So the kernel only accesses user pages when syscalls happen for necessary data exchange.
+When loading pages or swapping them out, the kernel always used kernel virtual addresses.